 God's Word tells us that Jesus is our one and only Mediator.
 "For there is one God, and one mediator also between God and men, the man Christ Jesus, who gave Himself as a ransom for all..."
 (1 Timothy 2:5).

 It's not Mary who intercedes for us, but Jesus Christ and His Spirit.
 His Word tells us:

 "He who searches the hearts knows what the mind of the Spirit is, because He intercedes for the saints according to the will of God."
 (Romans 8:27).

 "Who then is the one who condemns?
 No one.
 Christ Jesus who died--more than that, who was raised to life--is at the right hand of God and is also interceding for us."
 (Romans 8:34).

-When Mary was with 150 others praying in the upper room (on the day of Pentecost).
+Look at Mary, with 150 others, praying in the upper room (on the day of Pentecost).
 On this day, it would have been PERFECT occasion for everyone to go to Mary and ask her to intercede for them, yet they didn't.
 Mary was just like everyone else, praying to the Lord.

 Then they returned to Jerusalem from the mount called Olivet, which is near Jerusalem, a Sabbath day's journey away.
 When they had entered the city, they went up to the upper room where they were staying; that is, Peter and John and James and Andrew, Philip and Thomas, Bartholomew and Matthew, James the son of Alphaeus, and Simon the Zealot, and Judas the son of James.
-These all with one mind were continually devoting themselves to prayer, along with the women, and Mary the mother of Jesus, and with His brothers.
+They were all with one mind continually devoting themselves to prayer, along with the women, and Mary the mother of Jesus, along with her sons (Christ's brothers).
 At this time Peter stood up in the midst of the brethren (a gathering of about one hundred and twenty persons was there together..."
 Acts 1:13-15).